emdorgan/team-profile-generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This app runs directly in the console (see getting started section) and allows the user to generate an HTML doc displaying their 'team'.
+This app runs directly in the console (see getting started section) and allows the user to generate an HTML doc displaying their 'team' as a series of cards.
 These teams are made up of a single manager and any number of engineers or interns.
-The data for these teams (name, id, etc..) is provided by asking the user a series of prompts.
+The data for these teams (name, id, etc..) is provided by asking the user a series of prompts and the user can add as many engineers and interns as possible (under a single manager).
 A sample `index.html` has been provided in the `dist` directory.

-## To Do list

-* Add a bunch of negative and exception tests to fail
-* Write stuff in objects to prevent those tests from failing (user validation)

 ## Getting Started